Dakota-Vikdal/compress-images/README.md

-This will be my mighty Read me file!!!!!
+This will be my mighty ReadME file!!!!!
 Fear me and despair!